Saturday, June 1, 2019

-- You are ultimately responsible for completing the correct amount.
+- Racers are ultimately responsible for completing the correct amount.

-- Please do not ride your bike inside the transition area.
+- Please do not ride bike inside the transition area.

-- Run/walk your bike across the timing pad, then mount your bike and start your ride.
+- Run/walk bike across the timing pad, then mount your bike to start ride.

 - All participants must have a bike helmet strapped on their heads for the entire ride.